francesmx/CV/README.md

 So I am potentially open to collaborations and opportunities associated with these.
 I'm also open to pro-bono work for the right cause.

-I would love to combine my UX background with my development skills (which I would say are 'classy junior' level) because I get a lot of joy out of bringing ideas to life.
+I would love to combine my UX background with my development skills, because I get a lot of joy out of bringing ideas to life.
 I am familiar with Ruby (vanilla, Sinatra, Rails) and JavaScript (vanilla, jQuery, Meteor) but I am more than happy to switch languages and frameworks.

-I'm based in Glasgow, UK, but I can travel occasionally and I'm very experienced with remote working - from both a technical and a cultural viewpoint!
+I'm based in Glasgow (UK) but I can travel occasionally, and I'm very experienced with remote working - from both a technical and a cultural viewpoint!